 "A bicycle for all" adds a social dimension to the Tour de France's commitment to cycling as a means of transport.
-Over 2,500 bicycles have been donated since the launch of "Riding into the Future".
+Over 4,000 bicycles have been donated since the launch of "Riding into the Future".

-In 2022, more than 700 bicycles have been donated to bring joy to underprivileged children in France and abroad while making a tangible impact on their everyday lives.
+In 2023, 600 bicycles are donated to bring joy to underprivileged children in France and abroad while making a tangible impact on their everyday lives.
 In France, the Tour is working closely with its partner Century 21, which launched the "One kid, one bike" operation in 2017 with Bernard Hinault as its public face.

-To understand more about the impact of our commitment to the Qhubeka Charity, please take a few moments to enjoy this short film.
+To understand more about the impact of our commitment to the Qhubeka Charity, please take a few moments to enjoy this short film:

-A.S.O. has committed to donating to French charity Secours Populaire Français up to €100,000 (€1 per child that takes part in one of the operation’s cycling learning activities during this period) in order to provide bicycles for children supported by Secours Populaire.
+A.S.O. is committed to donating up to €100,000 to French charity Secours Populaire Français (€1 per child that takes part in one of the operation’s cycling learning activities during this period) in order to provide bicycles for children supported by Secours Populaire.